I don’t think many in the speciality coffee industry who foresaw the current popularity of the Mahlkonig EK43 grinder.

 From Spices to Espresso

-The EK originally found favour in the coffee world as a grinder for filter coffee, where its advantages (which I’ll discuss later) outweighed its inherent weakness: its lack of on-demand dosing.
+The Mahlkonig EK43 grinder originally found favour in the coffee world as a grinder for filter coffee.
+Its advantages outweighed its inherent weakness: its lack of on-demand dosing.

 Barista, Jacob Denaro, dosing an EK hopper with beans weighed out in advance for service.
-A solution that’s become standard to the EK’s repurpose as a cafe service grinder.
+A standard solution is using the EK as a cafe service grinder.

-However, this all changed after Matt Perger’s routine in the 2013 World Barista Championship, where the EK43 took centre stage for espressos.
-Although Perger isn’t credited with being the first to use the EK to grind for espresso, he was certainly the barista who did the most to popularise it.
+However, this all changed after Matt Perger’s routine in the 2013 World Barista Championship.
+Here, the EK43 took centre stage for espressos.
+Although Perger wasn’t the first to use the EK to grind for espresso, he popularised it.

 So what’s so good about it?
 And if it is so good, then why isn’t everyone using it?
-Let’s review the Mahlkonig EK43.
+Let’s review the Mahlkonig EK43 grinder.

 Advantage 1: Evenness of Grind